jonnyabrams/twitstagram/README.md

 * Axios
 * JWT Authentication
 * Concurrently (to run client and server simultaneously)
-* cors for sending cross-origin requests
+* Cors for sending cross-origin requests
+* Multer for uploading media to the server